 The situation described above is common in many countries.
 Women appreciate the common dignity of a bra for business or social occasions.
 Bras control breast swing when women bend to garden or cook at ground level.
 In humid climates rashes, fungal infections and abscesses occur between the breast and the chest wall.
 Bras help by allowing air circulation.
 Nursing mums everywhere leak, and bras allow the dignity of a dry shirt, and the comfort of support.
 A thrush rash on a mother's skin may spread to her baby's mouth, and then back into the breast itself.
 A mastectomy bra offers privacy about the problem.

 Since 2005 Uplift Project has sent over two million bras wherever women have requested them.
 Our work has been assisted over the years by our major sponsor Intimo and the involvement of a wide range of business and community groups.
-Uplift tries to ensure they get to the women who need them without compromising their dignity.
+Uplift tries to ensure that bras get to the women who need them without compromising their dignity.
 We have sent bras to Fiji, Papua New Guinea, Vanuatu, Cook Islands, Tonga, Solomon Islands, Philippines, Bali, Cambodia, Sri Lanka, Botswana, Uganda and Pakistan, the Northern Territory and the Kimberley regions in Australia.